Receive Proper Care for Foot and Ankle Pain at UPMC

 Other foot and ankle injury treatments may include RICE (rest, ice, compression and elevation) and anti-inflammatory medicines.
 Your doctor may recommend corticosteroid shots or surgery for more severe conditions.
 With surgery, you may need to wear a cast or boot for support.
 Physical therapy may also be part of your recovery.

-UPMC Susquehanna offers many treatment options for foot and ankle pain in Muncy, Lock Haven, Williamsport and Wellsboro, PA.
+UPMC offers many treatment options for foot and ankle pain in Muncy, Lock Haven, Berwick, Lewisburg, Williamsport, and Wellsboro, PA.